loidolt/fire-hd-10-wall-mount/README.md

 ## Usage

-The base and cover for this model are split into two pices to allow printing on a standard size printer.
+The base and cover for this model are split into two pieces to allow printing on a standard size printer.
 Simply glue the two pieces together where they overlap to combine the parts.

 The cover screws onto the base using M3 screws.

 ## Notes

-This has been modeled to specifically accomodate the 2021 version of the Fire HD 10.1" tablet.
+This has been modeled to specifically accommodate the 2021 version of the Fire HD 10.1" tablet.